webplatform/docs/tutorials/canvas_notearsgame/index.md

 ==Hello world==

-Now that we have a game loop going, let's update our draw method to draw some text on the screen.
+Now, let's update the draw() method to draw text on the screen.

  function draw() {